-Spend some time before opening upgrading your display – let them know when you’re set to open, any special offers you’re planning on running, what hygiene measures you’re putting in place to keep them safe and tell them how they can book in advance to avoid disappointment.
+You might want to rethink your display to catch eyes.
+Let potential clients know the services you offer, where they can check out your work, what hygiene measures you’re putting in place to keep them safe and tell them how they can book in advance to avoid disappointment.

-According to our customers, booking a place they trust and feel safe is a key priority when choosing where to book post-lockdown, so make sure you look the part.
+According to our customers, booking a place they trust and feel safe is a key priority when choosing where to book, so make sure you look the part.

 5. Shift up your opening hours

-Something that’s been consistent across all the salons we’ve seen opening up in Europe is a change in normal customer booking hours.
+Something that’s been consistent across all locations since lockdown has lifted is a change in normal customer booking hours.
 With people working from home and booking online so they’re not chancing walk-ins, we’ve seen traditional peak hours largely disappear.

 This, coupled with having to plan in extra cleaning time between clients, means it might be well worth your time to either adjust or extend your business hours a bit to make the most of the heightened demand instead of trying to cram customers into your normal slots.